Ex Battalion

-Ex Battalion (colloquially abbreviated as Ex B) is a Filipino hip hop collective from Muntinlupa City, Philippines, primarily known for their hit single "Hayaan Mo Sila" that went #2 on the Billboard Philippine Top 20.
+Ex Battalion (mononymously referred to as ExB; also stylized in all caps) is a Filipino hip hop collective from Muntinlupa City, Philippines, primarily known for their hit single "Hayaan Mo Sila" that went #2 on the Billboard Philippine Top 20.
 The group has numerous local hits that dominated Philippine social media and they are credited for "revolutionizing" Pinoy hip hop to a new modern sound.

-The hip-hop collective currently consists of Skusta Clee, Flow G, JRoa, Brando, Emcee Rhenn, and King Badger.
-The group was founded by Honcho, who reportedly left the group in 2022.
+The hip-hop collective currently consists of Skusta Clee, Flow G, Brando, Emcee Rhenn, and King Badger as the main members.
+Other active members include JRoa, Yuridope, Bullet-D, Jnske, Jekkpot, Huddass, Cent, and E.I.J.
+The group was founded by Jekkpot, Cent, and Honcho, formerly Bosx1ne.
+The latter reportedly left the group in late 2022.

-To date, they have garnered a total of almost 2 billion views and over 5 million subscribers on YouTube.
+To date, they have garnered a total of over 2 billion views and over 5 million subscribers on YouTube.
 All members have also appeared in television and film, they starred in their first box-office feature "Sons of Nanay Sabel" in 2019, although it was not commercially successful.

 History

 2012-2016: Formation, early releases and rise to prominence

 In 2012, Ex Battalion was formed and founded by Bosx1ne (now known as Honcho), and rap battle emcees Jekkpot and Cent as a rap battle group, both of the latter left before their establishment as a music group but had joined several barangay rap battles before being into music.
 In January 2016, the group was formed into a musical group and as a hip hop collective and released their first album entitled "X" on digital platforms.
 They eventually recruited several artists to join their group after the release.
 The first three members were Bosx1ne, social media personality Jon Gutierrez (who performs under the mononym "King Badger") and Flow-G. Bosx1ne then invited former reality talent show participant JRoa and O.C.
 Dawgs member Skusta Clee to collaborate in their first track "Kakaiba" until eventually becoming members.

 On 25 September 2016, three months after the release of their first smash-hit single, they released another single called "No Games".
 The track's music video was immediately uploaded on YouTube and subsequently garnering over 16 million views in a span of a just two months.

 On 6 December 2016, they released "Tell Me" and the track's music video on YouTube.
 Social media personality Toni Fowler was featured on the video which helped the track to gain initial traction.